Arnaud-Wiertz/5-Javascripts-Projects-for-Beginners/README.md

 This repository contains some vanilla JavaScript projects taken from a YouTube challenge.

-In all cases, the goal was to build something that worked while respecting the given specifications.
-The style was not a priority.
-What mattered was to build something that worked on your own.
-Googling was authorized but the goal was not to simply copy/paste existing projects.
+In all cases, the goal is to build something that works while respecting the given specifications.
+The style is not a priority.
+While googling is authorized, doing a copy/paste of an existing project isn't.

 ## Source: